Juippi/ghostsyn/doc/README.rst

 .. _Primordial Soup: http://www.pouet.net/prod.php?which=71419
 .. _Adarkar Wastes: http://www.pouet.net/prod.php?which=75218
 .. _Cassini: http://www.pouet.net/prod.php?which=77364
+.. _Región de Magallenes: http://www.pouet.net/prod.php?which=82448

 This particular iteration got started as the synth for `Ghosts of Mars`_ and was originally written in C. An expanded version was used on `My Mistress the Leviathan`_ the following year, after which an x86 assembly rewrite was started to optimize size and cut some non-essential features.
 The result of this was then used on `Primordial Soup`_ and `Adarkar Wastes`_, with some tweaks and tooling improvements in between.
-Latest production using this synth was `Cassini`_, which was released at Assembly 2018.
+Since then, it has been used on `Cassini`_, ,released at Assembly 2018, and `Región de Magallenes`_, 2019.

 Features
 --------

+* Small code & data footprint: an usable tune can be fit in 1000-1200 bytes (after xz compression).
 * Visual graph editor for building instruments
 * Tracker-like UI for building songs
 * Oscillator, envelope and 2-mode filter modules, enabling